December 19, 2025

 Brain CT scans help surgeons decide if a brain injury, stroke, or herniation (acute swelling that causes the brain to shift in the skull) requires immediate surgery.

 CT scans are safe for most people.
 However, because CT scans expose you to ionizing radiation, they may increase your lifetime cancer risk slightly.
-As with all tests, it’s best to weigh the risks and benefits.
+As with all tests, it’s best to weigh the risks and benefits2,5.

 What Is a Magnetic Resonance Imaging (MRI) Brain Scan?